whyhankee/dbwrkr/README.md

 })
 ```

-### retry()
+### retry(originalEvent, newEvent, callback)

-Create a new retry event with the data of the current event, Will increase the retryCount on the new event.
+Create a new retry event with the data of the current event also increasing the retryCount on the new event.
+When the retryCount becomes >= 20, an error will be returned.

 ```
 wrkr.retry(event, when, (err, eventIds) => {